roobert/palette.nvim/README.md

 Build easily distributable themes using the provided `build` script.

-Generate other application color schemes, such as `LS_COLORS` for matching terminal feel.
+Generate application color schemes, such as for `LS_COLORS` and `iterm2` for matching terminal feel.

 ## Theory